 Put a Smile on Customers’ Faces

 The holiday season is one of the most important times of the year for brands and retailers alike, so make sure you’re well prepared.
-Most of the ideas discussed above are applicable to multiple sales events throughout the year, so it’s never too late to start designing or redesigning your loyalty program.
+Catching people’s attention during an intensive holiday period is a challenging task.
+You should push your creativity to the limit and come up with emotional, relevant ideas to endear your savvy customers.